Cranes Cranberry Gin is the bittersweet tipple that will tingle your palate with its fresh and fruity tang.

 This gin is described as “uncluttered by inessentials”, and in keeping with the spirit of the makers, I simply added tonic water, recognising the natural simplicity of the drink.
 The addition of the mixer enhanced and brought the fruity elements of the drink to the fore, providing an intriguing contrast to the experience of sipping it neat.

 This is a fresh, contemporary take on the traditional gin flavours, and a stand-out taste in an increasingly crowded market.
-It is a gin that can easily be enjoyed on its own, and while the colour and taste of the cranberries might lend itself to a Yuletide feel, this is a gin that would be enjoyed just as much on a warm summer’s evening.
+It is a gin that can easily be enjoyed on its own, and while the colour and taste of the cranberries might lend itself to a Yuletide feel, this is a gin that would be enjoyed just as much all-year round.